Delhi: Air pollution

 According to the World Health Organization (WHO), Delhi was the most polluted city in the world in 2014.
-In 2016 WHO downgraded Delhi to eleventh-worst in the urban air quality database.
-According to one estimate, air pollution causes the death of about 10,500 people in Delhi every year.
-Air quality index of Delhi is generally moderate (101–200) level between January to September, and then it drastically deteriorates to Very Poor (301–400), Severe (401–500) or Hazardous (500+) levels in three months between October to December, due to various factors including stubble burning, fire crackers burning during Diwali and cold weather.
-During 2013–14, peak levels of fine particulate matter (PM) in Delhi increased by about 44%, primarily due to high vehicular and industrial emissions, construction work and crop burning in adjoining states.
-It has the highest level of the airborne particulate matter, PM2.5 considered most harmful to health, with 153 micrograms.
+In 2016, the WHO downgraded Delhi to the eleventh-worst in the urban air quality database.
+However, as recently as 2022, data from the WHO and IQAir, among other groups, ranked Delhi as the fourth most-polluted city globally.
+According to one estimate, air pollution causes the death of about 10,500 people every year.
+The air quality index is generally moderate (101–200) between January and September, and then it drastically deteriorates to Very Poor (301–400), Severe (401–500) or Hazardous (500+) levels between October and December, due to various factors, including stubble burning (a type of biomass burning), firecracker-burning during Diwali, and cold weather.
+During 2013–14, peak levels of fine particulate matter (PM) increased by about 44%, primarily due to high vehicular and industrial emissions, construction work and crop burning in adjoining states.
+Delhi has the highest level of airborne PM2.5—considered most harmful to health—with 153 micrograms per million.

-Rising air pollution level has significantly increased lung-related ailments (especially asthma and lung cancer) among Delhi's children and women.
-The dense smog and haze in Delhi during winter results in major air and rail traffic disruptions every year.
-According to Indian meteorologists, the average maximum temperature in Delhi during winters has declined notably since 1998 due to rising air pollution.
+Rising air pollution levels have significantly increased lung-related ailments (especially asthma and lung cancer) among Delhi's children and women.
+The dense smog and haze during winter results in major air and rail traffic disruptions every year.
+According to Indian meteorologists, the average maximum temperature during winters has declined notably since 1998 due to rising air pollution.

 India's Ministry of Earth Sciences published a research paper in October 2018 attributing almost 41% of PM2.5 air pollution in Delhi to vehicular emissions, 21.5% to dust/fire and 18% to industries.
-The director of Centre for Science and Environment (CSE) alleged that the Society of Indian Automobile Manufacturers (SIAM) is lobbying "against the report" because it is "inconvenient" to the automobile industry.
+The director of the Centre for Science and Environment (CSE) alleged that the Society of Indian Automobile Manufacturers (SIAM) is lobbied "against the report" because it was "inconvenient" to the automobile industry.
 Environmentalists have also criticised the Delhi government for not doing enough to curb air pollution and to inform people about air quality issues.
 In 2014, an environmental panel appealed to India's Supreme Court to impose a 30% cess on diesel cars, but till date no action has been taken to penalise the automobile industry.